troeger/moodleteacher/docs/tutorial_quickstart.rst

   ...     for submission in assignment.submissions():
   ...         print("User {0} submitted {1} files.".format(submission.userid, len(submission.files)))

-Student file uploads can be downloaded with the :class:`~moodleteacher.submission.MoodleSubmission` class and previewed with a small integrated GUI application.
+Student file uploads can be downloaded with the :class:`moodleteacher.submissions.MoodleSubmission` class and previewed with a small integrated GUI application.
 The preview supports:

 - HTML text
 - PDF files